balogsun/SeunB-mentoring-docs/CICD/CICD.md

 ### **I have written below a Config File that will securely integrate the hotel booking application for circleCI**

    **Note**, I have deliberately instructed the security tools to bypass any vulnerabilty just for demo purposes only.
-   The workflow will fail with an `exit code` if there are any vulnerabilities found in the code or docker images built.
+   The pipeline will fail with an `exit code` if there are any vulnerabilities found in the code or docker images built.
 For production purpose, remove the string `|| true` in the config file.

     ```yaml
     version: 2.1